Machine Learning Potentials¶

 While the details vary, a good rule of thumb is that MLIPs are about 1000 times slower than classical force fields, but about 1000 times faster than high level quantum chemistry methods.
 That might change in the future, but they are unlikely to replace force fields any time soon.
 They are mostly useful for relatively small systems, or small pieces of larger systems.
 When used in that way, they enable simulations that would be impossibly slow with conventional quantum mechanical methods.

-For this tutorial, we will use the AIMNet2 potential.
-The following commands create an environment that can run simulations with this potential.
+The following command installs all packages needed for this tutorial, including two packages that provide models, orb-models and TorchMD-Net.
 We also install MDAnalysis, which is not needed to run simulations but is used in this tutorial for analyzing results.

 With that out of the way, let’s try simulating something.
 First we import libraries that will be used during the simulation.